-Our distinctive, hand-tufted rosettes act as anchors by pulling yarn through each layer of the mattress to firmly secure them in place.
+The hand-tufted rosettes in our Avocado mattresses act as anchors by pulling yarn through each layer of the mattress to firmly secure them in place.

 The Hand-Tufting Process

 Tufting is the last step in the production process, all of which takes place in our Los Angeles factory.
 It begins with 10- to 17-inch steel tufting needles, which are threaded with fabric tape, then anchored by decorative yarn rosettes made from organic wool.

 Next, we place the mattress in a specialized compactor, which firmly holds and compresses the mattress, while it is turned to a vertical orientation.
 This makes it easier for a two-person team to perform the manual tufting work.